 - Nonetheless, people often need to do analysis on MongoDB data.

 - Historically, it has been common to replicate MongoDB data into a SQL database for analytics using a process like ETL.
-Companies like Holistics and Fivetran do this.
+Companies like Fivetran and Lyftron do this.
 This practice is effective but costly and requires a lot of additional infrastructure.

-- A new best practice is emerging in this space that gives analysts the best of both worlds – performing native MongoDB analytics with BI products like the one we created at Knowi.
+- A new best practice is emerging in this space that gives analysts the best of both worlds – performing native MongoDB analytics with BI tools like the one we created at Knowi.

 There has been a lot of debate recently about whether you should perform data analysis directly on a MongoDB instance like you would with a traditional SQL based relational database.
 This has led to much stress for those trying to decide between SQL and NoSQL databases.
 For those with this dilemma, best practices should be defined to simplify the decision.
 Unfortunately, if you’re an analyst tasked with building a dashboard on data from a NoSQL database, you may not have much of a choice – you have to make it work, whether or not it’s best practice.
 Either way, you should be familiar with the options available when you are considering doing analytics on MongoDB.